Alright, you hooligan.

 - Your budget

-So, when you’ve really taken the above into consideration, then you can start researching.
+Once you’ve really taken the above into consideration, you can start researching.

 To save money and increase your study options, you may also want to consider checking out VitalSource, a cool site that lets students rent or buy e-textbooks from their collection and access them all on a single app.

-In this article, books have been organized into the following 5 sections, with 3 books per section:
+In this article, books have been organized into the following seven sections: